chaetries/runDecompMatlab/README.md

 ---

 ## Output Polarimetric Maps

-After running either script, **polarimetric decomposition results** will be saved into the same MATLAB output file as additional keys.
+After running either script, **polarimetric decomposition results** will be saved back to the original data file as additional keys.

 All output keys are prefixed with **`ML_`**.

 | Key                  | Description                                    | Shape    |